From free nights in premium hotels to TSA PreCheck, the Chase Sapphire Reserve is worth the steep annual fee for Olivia French.

-The Chase Sapphire Reserve is a premium card that requires good to excellent credit.
+The Chase Sapphire Reserve is a premium card that requires excellent credit.
 Like many of her millennial counterparts, Olivia knows that getting top credit cards can be a struggle without the benefit of a lengthy credit history.

 “My first credit card wasn’t great, but it helped me start my credit history and once I built up my score, I applied for other cards to help make my debt-to-credit ratio better,” explained Olivia.